Public health risks | Redland City Council

 Council's involvement:

 If you suspect a clandestine laboratory, please contact the police.
-Council will be involved in the remediation of properties after the police have notified council of chemical contamination from illegal drug manufacturing.
+Council will be involved in the remediation of properties after the police have notified Council of chemical contamination from illegal drug manufacturing.

 Council can provide advice on: